-Nearly 60% of 18-30 year olds in the US are taking more than five sick days a year, and the estimated direct financial losses due to absenteeism sitting at more than $40 billion a year.
+Nearly 60% of 18-30-year-olds in the US are taking more than five sick days a year, and the estimated direct financial losses due to absenteeism sit at more than $40 billion a year.
 With those shocking numbers, it’s no surprise improving absence management is frequently seen as a top priority for businesses.

 But what are the best ways to improve your absence management?

-If businesses’ fail to manage and cite its absence rates in a good way, there are normally two major problems that present themselves:
+If businesses fail to manage and cite their absence rates in a good way, there are normally two major problems that present themselves:

 They fail to control its risks.

 Here are 5 tips on how to avoid this and how to improve your absence management.